-17.1 There is an underground electrical supply to the Church with fuse board in the Vestry.
-The distribution board in the boiler house is an old metal clad type and should be checked by the Engineer when the next certificate is due.
+- 17.1 There is an underground electrical supply to the Church with fuse board in the Vestry.
+The distribution board in the boiler house is an old metal clad type and should be checked by the Engineer when the next certificate is due. - 17.2 An electrical circuitry/earth test certificate should be obtained and attached to the Church log book.
+See appendix item 'g' in this report. - 17.3 Lighting of the Church is by fluorescent, spot and wall lights as follows:- - 6 rows of exposed fluorescent tubes to the Nave (no. 10 replaced recently). - 1 spotlight to the Sanctuary and 2 in the Nave. - No. 5 wall lights to the Nave, two low energy. - No. 3 fluorescent lights in the meeting room. - No. 1 fluorescent light in entrance lobby. - No. 2 fluorescent in Vestry. - No. 2 new emergency exit lights have been installed but do not have directional symbols.

-- 17.2 An electrical circuitry/earth test certificate should be obtained and attached to the Church log book.
-See appendix item 'g' in this report. - 17.3 Lighting of the Church is by fluorescent, spot and wall lights as follows:- - 6 rows of exposed fluorescent tubes to the Nave (no. 10 replaced recently). - 1 spotlight to the Sanctuary and 2 in the Nave. - No. 5 wall lights to the Nave, two low energy. - No. 3 fluorescent lights in the meeting room. - No. 1 fluorescent light in entrance lobby. - No. 2 fluorescent in Vestry. - No. 2 new emergency exit lights have been installed but do not have directional symbols. - 17.4 Power supplies in the meeting room are metal clad sockets, which are surface mounted. - 17.5 There is a new Electrolux cooker and Panasonic microwave oven in the kitchen of the meeting room, which are used occasionally. - 17.6 A new Creda Covette water heater in wall mounted in the kitchenette and is in satisfactory condition. - 17.7 An extract fan is located in the wall of the kitchenette and understood to be satisfactory. - 17.8 There is a sound reinforcing system installed in the Nave by Tony Atkinson.
-There are two sockets in the Sanctuary area and a radio microphone, all understood to be working satisfactory. - 17.9 Smoke alarms are installed and understood to be working satisfactorily. - 17.10 A new electric meter was installed in 2012 and is located in the Vestry under the south end workshop.
-The meter reading on the day of inspection was 12217. - 17.11 The electrical distribution board was last serviced on 25th June 2013; 2 this should be repeated/retested before June 2018.
+- 17.4 Power supplies in the meeting room are metal clad sockets, which are surface mounted. - 17.5 There is a new Electrolux cooker and Panasonic microwave oven in the kitchen of the meeting room, which are used occasionally. - 17.6 A new Creda Covette water heater in wall mounted in the kitchenette and is in satisfactory condition. - 17.7 An extract fan is located in the wall of the kitchenette and understood to be satisfactory. - 17.8 There is a sound reinforcing system installed in the Nave by Tony Atkinson.
+There are two sockets in the Sanctuary area and a radio microphone, all understood to be working satisfactory. - 17.9 Smoke alarms are installed and understood to be working satisfactorily. - 17.10 A new electric meter was installed in 2012 and is located in the Vestry under the south end workshop. - 17.11 The electrical distribution board was last serviced on 20/4/21; this 2 should be repeated/retested before 20/04/26.